The Scorpio Classic is available in 2 variants, 5 colours and with 3 seating layouts

-Mahindra has given the Scorpio Classic an extremely attractive color palette.
+Mahindra has given the Scorpio Classic an extremely attractive colour palette.
 The SUV is available in 5 different colours- Red Rage, Napoli Back, Dsat Silver, Pearl White and a new Galaxy Grey.
-The Grey, in our opinion, looks extremely appealing on it.';
+The Grey, in our opinion, looks extremely appealing on it.

 The new Scorpio Classic is available in two different variants- Classic S and Classic S11.
 The S is the lower-spec, packing base equipment levels.
 The S11, however, gets good kit levels, intended to make the cabin more liveable.
 The S can be had as a 7 seater and 9 seater, while the S11 is a strict 7 seater.

 Extensive efforts have been put in to improve the overall cabin liveability.
 A few key areas have been reworked to bring about better occupant comfort.
 The seat upholsteries are new, steering is leatherette wrapped, there are a number of additional storage spaces and the touchscreen is now a bigger 9-inch unit.
 The new SUV gets a catchier Black-Beige interior colourway, and generous use of premium wood trims.

 The infotainment unit gets 16 GB internal storage and supports for audio/video playback, Bluetooth, USB, AUX, hands-free calling, and phone mirroring.
 The interface, however, could have been slightly more responsive.
 Other key features on offer include automatic climate control, digital-analogue instrument cluster, rear AC vents, cruise control, etc.